Trams in Florence

 The Florence tramway network (Rete tranviaria di Firenze) is an important part of the public transport network of Florence, Italy.
 It consists of two operational light rail lines.

-Florence, like many other Italian cities, closed down its old tramway network at the end of the 1950s, but has come back to trams in recent years to find a solution to the rising car traffic in the city.
-The first line in the present network was opened in 2010 to link the city center with the neighboring comune of Scandicci; the second line opened on February 11, 2019, linking the city center with Florence Airport.
+Florence, like many other Italian cities, closed down its old tramway network at the end of the 1950s, but restarted operating trams since 2010 to find a solution to the traffic jams within the city.
+The first line in the present network was opened in 2010 to link the city center with the neighboring comune of Scandicci; the second line opened on 11 February 2019, linking the city center with Florence Airport.

 The current network operator is GEST (Gestione Servizio tramviario), a subsidiary of the French RATP.

 History

 1879–1958

 The first horse-drawn tramway in Florence was inaugurated on 5 April 1879.
 It linked the city center to Peretola.
 One year later the original line was extended to reach Prato and Poggio a Caiano.
 The tramway was managed by Società dei Tramways Fiorentini.

-In 1898 the company bought out Tranvia del Chianti company and in the same year the lines were electrified.

-In 1926 the tram was considered already obsolete, and the first bus routes started.
+In 1898, the company bought out Tranvia del Chianti company and in the same year the lines were electrified.
+In 1926, the tram was considered already obsolete, and the first bus routes started.
 In 1934 the company responsible for the service went out of business.

 During the Second World War the tramway was severely damaged, and the network was fully restored only in 1951.
 From the end of the war the tramway was managed by ATAF.
-However, after few years the infrastructure was deemed too old and inadequate, and the tramway was definitively closed on 20 January 1958.
+After few years, the infrastructure was deemed too old and inadequate, and the tramway was definitively closed on 20 January 1958.

 Modern tramway (2010)

 During the early 2000s, the Florence administration decided to restore the tram service.
 Works on the first line started in December 2005.
 Construction works were expected to last for 1,000 days, but eventually it took more than 1,800 days to complete the line.

 Line 1 started operation on 14 February 2010.
 The first part of Line 1, at Scandicci, was the first rail public transport service in the area.
 During the first 10 months of service, the total passenger served were 7 million, a result considered a success.

-On 16 July 2018 the line was extended from Florence Santa Maria Novella railway station to the current northern terminus, Careggi.
+On 16 July 2018, the line was extended from Florence Santa Maria Novella railway station to the current northern terminus, Careggi.

 Lines

 Service starts at 5:30 and stops at 0:30.
 The headway is 4 minutes from 7:30 to 20:30 and 6 minutes at other times.
 A journey from end to end of Line 1 takes about 23 minutes.
 Line 2 opened on February 11, 2019.
 A journey from end to end takes 22 minutes.

+Fares

+Fares for Florentine trams are €1,70 per ride, or €15,50 for a ten ride strip.
+They can be purchased at stations for the trams.